ShubhamSavale/solar-permit-dashboard-powerbi/README.md

 ## 🧠 Learnings
 - Learned to structure and clean real-world operational data from my current job
-- Practiced Power BI data modeling, visuals, DAX, and dashboard storytelling
+- Practiced Power BI data modeling, visuals, and dashboard storytelling
 - Understood how to present KPIs and breakdowns for non-technical teams